peterhinch/micropython-font-to-py/writer/WRITER.md

 ## 2.3 Example color code

+The following will not work with 4-bit drivers: see [section 2.4](./WRITER.md#24-use-with-4-bit-drivers).

 This demo assumes an SSD1351 OLED connected to a Pyboard D. It will need to be adapted for other hardware.
 In order to run this, the following files need to be copied to the host's filesystem: